ksandom/achel/packages-available/Semantics/docs/readme.md

 * The `#onLoaded setFeatureType` **is the important line** that tells achel what type of feature this is.
 * The rest is just performing the actions.

+## Solving Problems

+### [debug0]: callFeature: Could not find a module to match ','

+I have caused this by failing to create the feature type.
+In my case it was a typo in registering for the `Install,featureTypes` event.

+This lead to `callFeature()` assuming that there is no semantics data for the feature, and therefore falling back to basic, explicit behavior.

+The same thing could happen if the corresponding data type is not created.

 ## More info

 `$ achel --help=Semantics`